vtereso/shell_utils/README.md

 # Utilities
 - `patterns_ordered.sh`
-    - This utility accepts a parameters list as follows: `[FILE] [PATTERN1] ...` and returns the number of patterns matched.
+    - This utility accepts a parameters list as follows: `[FILE] [PATTERN1] ...` and prints the number of patterns matched out of the total.
+The return code will indicate if all patterns were matched.
     - Assertions are made in order to ensure that patterns appear logically within a file.
 The patterns passed in are regex expressions within the `awk` utility.